dtl184/IRL_ASP_Baseline/README.md

 `violation :- moving_disk(V1), disk_below(V2), smaller(V2, V1).`

-which is precisely the underlying constraint of Towers of Hanoi.
+which is precisely the underlying constraint of Towers of Hanoi: it is a violation to move $V1$ on top of $V2$ if $V2$ is smaller than $V1$.

 ## 2. Instructions for Running